TonyRapoza/TonyRapoza.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Hello!
+My name is Tony Rapoza and I am a currently pusuing a bachelor's degree in Computer Science with a focus in Software Engineering at Southern New Hampshire University.

+Below you will find a collection of my personal and academic work that I feel showcases my capabilities as a programmer.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for